raphaelalmeidamartins/front-end-online-store/README.md

 We had to develop a Online Store React application fetching for products data from the Mercado Livre's API.
 We also had to use agile methologies such as Scrum and Kanban.

+### Note

-**Disclaimer: this project is still under development.
-I am implementing the layout and refactoring the code.**
+this project is still under development.
+I am implementing the layout and refactoring the code.

 ### In progress